ceso/blog-source/content/posts/2020/ajourneyinthedark.en.md

 Every tale where there is an adventurer, starts with him (the adventurer) and his friends, these who share the journey providing support and advice through it, as the story moves forward, new characters tend to appear, joining the adventurer in his travel.

-This story is no less , then than anything thanks to my buddies [r0xas](https://www.hackthebox.eu/home/users/profile/186934), [MrBulldops](https://www.hackthebox.eu/home/users/profile/12286), [0x41](https://twitter.com/tagnullde) and [DutchPyro](https://www.hackthebox.eu/home/users/profile/43855), for helping and still help me in this adventures and the ones that will came.
+This story is no less , then before than anything thanks to my buddies [r0xas](https://www.hackthebox.eu/home/users/profile/186934), [MrBulldops](https://www.hackthebox.eu/home/users/profile/12286), [0x41](https://twitter.com/tagnullde) and [DutchPyro](https://www.hackthebox.eu/home/users/profile/43855), for helping and still help me in this adventures and the ones that will came.
 And most than anything [Mauri](https://www.linkedin.com/in/mquerves/) because you just convinced to stop shitting myself, from "I can't" to "I can".

 _By the way, I really really love books (guess why the title of the post!), and I'm really happy getting this cert during this C-19 thing (living abroad at this time, is though), so I just wanted to make this post in the way it makes me the happiest._